noPerfection/service/README.md

 The manager is set in the *"PREPARED"* state.
 If the service has a parent service, then it will send the message to the parent.

+> `noPerfection/service/manager.Manager` implements both `noPerfection/protocol/handler/base.Interface`
+> and `noPerfection/topology.Interface` which means you can call manager using `noPerfection/topology/client.New(serviceId, servicePort)`

 After running the manager, the service runs the dependency manager.
 The dependency manager running means three things.
 If the service is running, it will ask to acknowledge the parent.